 The Law team benefits from the culture of engagement around how to enhance teaching and learning within IHCA.
-Every course leader sits on the IHCA Learning and Teaching Committee; every subject leader and Head of Division sits on the Institute Quality Committee.
+Every course leader sits on the IHCA Learning and Teaching Committee; Head of Departments and Subject Leaders sit on the Institute Quality Committee.

-The Course Team participates in a range of Course, IHCA University and external activities aimed at enhancing the quality and standards of student learning these include:
+The Course Team participates in a range of Course, IHCA, University and external activities aimed at enhancing the quality and standards of student learning these include:

-- University Teaching and Learning Conferences and staff development ADPU workshops - Undertaking a Post Graduate Teaching Qualification or HEA Fellowship application - IHCA training for HPL's - Peer Learning and Observation Scheme - Attendance and participation at Academic Conferences, HEA events

-• An active research culture including seminars, symposiums and conferences held at the University
+- University Teaching and Learning Conferences and staff development ADPU workshops - Undertaking a Post Graduate Teaching Qualification or HEA Fellowship application - IHCA training for HPLs - Peer Learning and Observation Scheme - Attendance and participation at Academic Conferences, HEA events - An active research culture including seminars, symposiums and conferences held at the University